Skip to main content

 Updates to campus

-If you have questions, please email healthfaculty@uvic.ca.
-With the disestablishment of the ad-hoc Senate Committee, this address is monitored by the VPAC Office.
+Originally published May 9, 2023.
+Please contact healthfaculty@uvic.ca if you have any questions; with the disestablishment of the ad-hoc Senate Committee, this email address and web page is managed by VPAC Office staff.